 The Zoom platform allows multiple users to interact.
 Students will be able to sit with examiners in real time.
 Students will be evaluated throughout the program during the supervision/case consultation sessions.
 Case studies and research may be uploaded to Google Drive.
-The oral exams will be administered in person.
+The oral exams will be administered in person or via live webinar.